 - Registration Number

-The CIN’s last six numeric digits indicate the unique registration number assigned to the company by concerned ROC.
-In the example: 123456 refers to registration number.
+The CIN’s last six numeric digits indicate the unique registration number assigned to the company by the concerned ROC.
+In the example: 123456 refers to the registration number.

 Procedure to obtain Corporate Identification Number